Pyrography nibs are the second most important purchase you will need in your arsenal after buying your wood burning tool.

 Moving on to the more intricate wire tips will then be easier to master.

-Other shaped wood burning tips and what they do:
+Wood burning tips and what they do:

 - Calligraphy tip – for lettering